 2. It’s always beach season in Jacksonville.

-Between its abundant waterways, stunning beaches and access to hundreds of piers, Jacksonville, FL is a water lover’s dream.
+Between its abundant waterways, stunning beaches and access to hundreds of piers, Jacksonville is a water lover’s dream.
 Whether you prefer romantic sunset cruises or adventurous surfing and diving trips, it won’t take long to fall in love with Jacksonville’s sun and sand.